Well-distribution of Polynomial maps on locally compact groups: Unique ergodicity of polynomial maps

-In what follows, $\Gamma$ will be a discrete countable group and $G$ a compact abelian group.
+In this section, we prove \Cref{thm:finitely_generated_to_compact_poly_uniquely_ergodic}.
+In what follows, $\Gamma$ will be a finitely generated group and $G$ a compact abelian group.
 The space $G^\Gamma$ of functions from $\Gamma$ to $G$ is equipped with the product topology, which makes it into a compact topological space.
 It is furthermore a compact abelian group, with respect to the pointwise addition in $G$.
 The group $\Gamma$ acts on $G^\Gamma$ by homemorphisms (the shift action).
-This action is furthermore an \emph{algebraic action}: Each element of $\Gamma$ acts as continuous automorphism of the group $G^\Gamma$.
+This action is furthermore an \emph{algebraic action}: Each element of $\Gamma$ acts as an automorphism of the compact group $G^\Gamma$.
 A polynomial map $P: \Gamma \to G$ is by definition an element of $G^\Gamma$.
 We denote by $\overline{\Gamma P}$ the closure in $G^\Gamma$ of the orbit of $P$ under the action of $\Gamma$.